Ovarian Vein Embolization

-A contrast material then is injected through your IV and a series of x-rays are taken to locate the exact site of bleeding or abnormality.
+A contrast material then is injected through your IV and a series of x-rays are taken to locate the exact site of the venous abnormality.
 The medication or embolic agent is then injected through the catheter.
-Additional angiograms are taken to ensure the embolic agent is correctly positioned and that any bleeding is controlled.
+Additional venograms are taken to ensure the embolic agent is correctly positioned and that the reflux is no longer present.

 The doctor or nurse will remove your IV line before you go home.

-You can expect to stay in bed for six to eight hours after your procedure.
+You can expect to stay in bed for two to four hours after your procedure.